enlacee/custom-ownfoil/README.md

 # Project Ownfoil

+This is a custom Ownfoil made and documented by [Blog Anibal Copitan](https://blog.anibalcopitan.com/2025/05/configura-tu-servidor-de-juegos.html)
+Review the content and adapt it to your needs.

+## Config your local and router `expose the ports`

 Exponer los puertos:

     80 -> http (obligatorio abierto para **Caddy** auto SSL) 443 -> https

-first you need the qt package on your raspbery:
+First you need the `qt` package on your Raspberry:

 ```bash
 sudo apt install jq